mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 .. option:: --master-log-file=<master_log_file>

-   Use this master log file to initiate the slave.
+   Begin replication from this master log file.

 .. option:: --master-log-pos=<master_log_pos>

-   Use this position in the master log file to initiate the slave.
+   Begin replication from this position in the master log file.

 .. option:: --pedantic, -p